-Brad Cross expected to pay just $350 for a Honda Accord he rented in June for four days from Avis in Salt Lake City.
+Brad Cross expected to pay just $350 for a Honda Accord he rented last June for four days from Avis in Salt Lake City.
 Instead, the car rental company broadsided him with a surprise $2,974 charge to his credit card.

 “Avis said the rental was extended into a one-way rental and dropped in another state,” says Cross, a software developer from Maple Grove, Minn.
 “But that wasn’t me.”

 The charge, it turns out, was a mistake, but customers are being hit with more “surprise” rental car charges these days — some intentional, some not.

 But there are ways to avoid these higher charges.
 Whether it’s an erroneous bill like Cross’s or a smaller unexpected fee, here are a few tricks.